Brown Girl in the Ring (novel)

 Brown Girl in the Ring is a 1998 novel written by Jamaican-Canadian writer Nalo Hopkinson.
 The novel contains Afro-Caribbean culture with themes of folklore and magical realism.
-It was the winning entry in the Warner Aspect First Novel Contest.
-Since the selection, Hopkinson's novel has received critical acclaim in the form of the 1999 Locus Award for Best First Novel, and the 1999 John W. Campbell Award for Best New Writer.
+The novel received critical acclaim, winning the 1999 Locus Award for Best First Novel.
+It was shortlisted for numerous other awards, including the Otherwise Award, Philip K. Dick Award, and Crawford Award.

 In 2008, the actress and singer Jemeni defended this novel in Canada Reads, an annual literary competition broadcast on the Canadian Broadcasting Corporation.